Free German Video Worksheets and Resources

 Aschenputtel übt die Partizipien: Cinderella outsmarts her wicked stepmother.
 She lists all the chores she has already done (present perfect tense).
 Die Bildung der Partizipien.
 Video ist nur auf Deutsch, aber relativ einfach.
 Arbeitsblatt/Worksheet (pdf).

-Weihnachten: Weihnachtswortschatz (video; worksheet); “Der Weihnachtsbaum” Christmas poem with English subtitles; Die Weihnachtsgeschichte (very easy version of the Christmas story: video; worksheet).
+Weihnachten: Weihnachtswortschatz (video; worksheet); “Der Weihnachtsbaum” Christmas poem with English subtitles; Die Weihnachtsgeschichte (very easy version of the Christmas story: video; worksheet; online exercise).

 Die Sommer-Olympiade: video with vocabulary that is frequently used in different sports.